Ronnie Quintarelli is an Italian racing driver who spent the most of his career in Japan.

 In 2011, Quintarelli joined Mola team to drive the #46 Nissan GT-R. He and Masataka Yanagida celebrated a win at Sportsland Sugo and added four more podiums.
 They won the championship title for the first time.

 A year later, Quintarelli and Yanagida repeated their triumph in the #1 Nissan GT-R. They won two championship races (Suzuka 1000 km, Autopolis) and a non-championship race at Fuji Speedway.

 Ronnie Quintarelli and Tsugio Matsuda - two times champions together

 The championship-winning pair continued to share a car in 2013.
 They were driving the #23 Nissan GT-R for Nismo team.
 Without wins, they finished sixth in the points.
 In 2014, Tsugio Matsuda rejoined Ronnie in the #23 car.
 They won two times, taking a title with a victory in the season's finale at Twin Ring Motegi.

 Matsuda and Quintarelli were driving the #1 Nissan GT-R in 2015.
 They were the race winners two times, managing to defend their championship title.
 With fourth Super GT trophy in his hands, Ronnie Quintarelli became the most successful driver in a series and the only one with four titles.

 Matsuda and Quintarelli are still partners.
 In 2016, they were third in the championship in the #1 Nissan.
-In the 2017 Super GT season, their car is the #23 Nissan again.
+In the 2017 Super GT season, their car was the #23 Nissan again.
 They finished second in the points after winning one race, the season's finale at Twin Ring Motegi.
 In 2018, Quintarelli/Matsuda scored their first win in the second round at Fuji.